Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 • 6 min read

-XIRR (Extended Internal Rate of Return) is a financial function that computes the annualised return on a series of cash flows that occur at irregular intervals.
-In the context of mutual funds, it is the most accurate measure of your actual portfolio return especially for SIP investors.
+XIRR (Extended Internal Rate of Return) is a financial function that computes the annualised return of an investment where cash flows happen at irregular intervals.
+In the context of mutual fund SIP investing, where you add money at different times and potentially make withdrawals at others, it is the only mathematically honest way to measure your actual returns.

-It finds the single annualised interest rate that, when applied to all your cash outflows (investments) and inflows (withdrawals/redemptions) on their exact dates, makes the net present value (NPV) of the entire series equal to zero.
+It finds the single annualised interest rate that, when applied to all your cash outflows (investments) and inflows (redemptions or the current value), makes the net present value of those cash flows equal to zero.

 Formula